Software engineers apply scientific and mathematical principles in order to create computer software and solve problems

 Depending on the setting software engineering may be offered as part of a wider role, so look beyond the job title.

 Consultancy is another area where software engineer jobs arise.
 The role may include other elements, such as analysis, implementation and support.
-Small to medium-sized enterprises (SMEs) are a growing part of the IT industry and may also have opportunities so get more tips on how to find a job.
+Small to medium-sized enterprises (SMEs) are a growing part of the IT industry and may also have opportunities.

 Look for job vacancies at: